iepathos/seahorse/README.md

-Seahorse Server
+Seahorse v0.4-dev
 ----------------
 Seahorse is a fullstack asynchronous web server.
-It is built with realtime behavior in mind.
+It is built with speed, realtime behavior and scalability in mind.

+Seahorse is in active development and could change architecture and library choices drastically as it progresses.

 Python Libraries